am3lia-low/CS2040-codes/README.md

 My advice is:
 - do some serious past year paper grinding over Reading Week, especially the graphs
 - [VisuAlgo](https://visualgo.net/en) is ur bestie
+got 14/75 for midterms, 70/100 for finals and A- final grade. believe in yourself!!